swt30/thesis/chapters/01-introduction/01-introduction.md

 Many authors would claim that the ultimate goal of exoplanetary research is to detect the bio-signatures that would indicate a habitable planet, as in the review of @Seager2010.
 Others are interested in characterising exoplanets for the insights this may offer us about our own solar system and its place in our universe.
 For example, @Raymond2013 notes that "planet formation models lag behind observations", so observing exoplanetary systems provides an opportunity to expand and test our formation models.
-Since the Earth is just a planet, the reasoning goes, any model which correctly explains how planets form will tell us more about our origin as well.^[See, for example, @Mordasini2014.]
+Because the Earth is just a planet, the reasoning goes, any model which correctly explains how planets form will tell us more about our origin as well.^[See, for example, @Mordasini2014.]

 To do this, a wide range of skills are needed.
 Perhaps this is why the field is so popular: it demands clever observations with new technology, improved data reduction techniques, and a solid theoretical background.